About the City of Somerville Budget Process

 The City of Somerville's budget process typically kicks off in February and ends with final approval of the city's spending plan with a City Council vote in June.
 The City's fiscal year begins on July 1 each year.

-The City of Somerville's Mayor, as the City's chief executive offer, starts the budget process by submitting a preliminary budget to City Council in February.
+The City of Somerville's Mayor, as the City's chief executive officer, starts the budget process by submitting a preliminary budget to City Council in February.
 Throughout late winter and spring, there are deadlines for departments to submit projected expenditures and revenue, as well as requests for additional funding.
 City Councilors also have an opportunity to submit budget priorities to the Mayor.

 In late spring, City Council reviews fiscal trends that may impact the budget.
 The finance committee also holds a series of meetings to review and make recommendations on the budget.